|

 of MIG welding wire and shielding gas for the same time period and compare.

-Don’t be surprised if they are 3 to 4 times what they theoretically should be!
+Don’t be surprised if they are over 3 times what they theoretically should be!

-observed!
-We have found similar large excesses in our tests with
+gas supplier representative!
+We have found similar large excesses in our

 sizes and amperages.
 Check out the far right column and note published survey